The Clear Edge

 Q: When can I safely bend one of the rules in the 4-Test Hiring Calculator, and which rule should I bend first?

-A: You only bend a single test when there’s unusual upside, such as relaxing the 5x rule to 4x during 40%+ monthly growth for 3+ months, accepting a 4-month buffer instead of 6 when a signed $100K+ contract depends on added capacity, or lowering the delegatable threshold to 15+ hours when hiring a 15–20 hours/week contractor—while still passing all other tests and never bending more than one at the same time.
+A: You only bend a single test when there is clear and unusual upside, such as slightly relaxing the coverage ratio during very strong, sustained growth, accepting a shorter buffer when a large signed contract depends on added capacity, or lowering the delegatable‑hours threshold for a genuinely part‑time contractor—while still passing all other tests and never bending more than one at the same time.

 Q: How should I adjust the 4-Test Hiring Calculator if I’m considering a part-time contractor instead of a full-time employee?